 The Yogini Project Team: Who We Are

-Michael Ash founded The Yogini Project in 2011 with the inspiration to create a platform to provide more mature role models of authentically empowered women in the world today for his daughter and those like her, all beings really.
-He was greatly inspired by the example of the wisdom and altruistic deeds in the support of women in spiritual practice by his teacher Tsoknyi Rinpoche.
-The benefits for all are obvious.
+Michael Ash founded The Yogini Project in 2011 with the inspiration to provide more mature role models of authentically empowered women in the world today for his daughter Kisa and those like her, all beings really.
+He was greatly inspired by the vivid example of wisdom in altruistic deeds, specifically in support of women in spiritual practice, by his root teacher Tsoknyi Rinpoche.

-His work with the project is multi-leveled and various, as necessitated, creative throughout.
-He firmly is committed to the results of actions that can only come from sustained meditation practice and clear, positive motivation.
+His work with the project is multi-leveled and various, as necessitated; creative throughout.
+He is steadily committed to the results of actions that arise only from sustained meditation practice and clear positive motivation.

-Sascha Alexandra Aurora is a new member of The Yogini Project content team, living in Odense, Denmark with her daughter Mandarava Rose.
-Sascha is now working on writing blogs and is about to join our social media team.
-Her first article, the first in TYP’s dream series of reflections on motherhood and practice by practitioning mothers around the globe, was published during the solar eclipse on September 16th, 2016:
+Sascha Alexandra Aurora is a contributor to The Yogini Project content team, living in Odense, Denmark with her daughter Mandarava Rose.
+Sascha’s first article – the initial one in TYP’s series of reflections on motherhood and practice – was published during the solar eclipse on September 16th, 2016:

 Montse Marce lives near Barcelona, Spain, practicing Tibetan massage.
 She is strongly devoted to Dharma activities such as filing Stupas, translation, organizing frequent trips to teachings and events, etc. She is presently following the “Parallel” Retreat (a 5+ years cycle of the same teachings and practices as the traditional 3-year retreat) developed by Chanteloube under the guidance of Pema Wangyal Rinpoche, Jigme Khyentse Rinpoche and Tsawa Rinam Rinpoche.